pjebs/jsonerror/README.md

 	"math"                         //For realSquareRoot() example function below )

-//EXAMPLE 1 - Creating a JSONError Struct
+//EXAMPLE 1 - Creating a JE Struct

-//Create a json error struct
 err := e.New(1, "Square root of negative number is prohibited", "Please make number positive or zero") //Domain is optional and not included here

 //Or